 sudo update-alternatives --config java

-Select the correct version number and verify the change took effect.
-If you also develop Java applications, remember to switch the compiler as well:
+Select the entry pointing to java-17-openjdk and verify with java --version.
+If you develop Java applications, also switch the compiler:

 sudo update-alternatives --config javac